prathimacode-hub/HelloWorld/README.md

 <h2>💥How to Collaborate?</h2>

+- Never work on the master branch.

 - Create a folder of programming language you are coding on.
+(Ex: Python)

-- Add your HelloWorld program
+- Add your HelloWorld program (Sample format to [follow](https://github.com/prathimacode-hub/HelloWorld/blob/main/Arduino/HelloWorld.ino))

-- Add README.md file with screenshot of the output.
-It would be nice, if you also provide a short explanation.

-- Never work on the master branch.
+- Bonus : Contributors would be added to README.md file.

 <h2>👨‍💻 Workflow:</h2>